 Construction & Craftsmanship

 The three full-sized guitars — the Fender FA-125, the Jasmine S35, and the AmazonBasics Beginner Full-Size — all showed the best-looking construction and no defects that we could detect.
 They also had fairly accurate intonation, though we found that none of them had perfect pitch accuracy, which might be something that is only attainable at a higher price point.
 The AmazonBasics Beginner Full-Size created the most fret buzz on the lower strings and might need a proper setup at a guitar shop.

 Ease of Playing

 We wanted to rate these guitars based on their playability right out of the box.
 Were they easy to tune, and did they stay in tune after some playing?
 We played songs in several different styles on each guitar and assessed the effect of the string action and the softness or pliability of the strings.

 The Jasmine S35 and the Yamaha JR 1 FG had the softest steel strings by far.
-Some of the lowest-scoring models, like the ADM beginner classical guitar and the PYLE Beginner 30" Classical used nylon strings, which are much softer and easier for beginners to play.
+Some of the lowest-scoring models, like the ADM Beginner Classical and the PYLE Beginner 30" Classical, used nylon strings, which are much softer and easier for beginners to play.
 However, due to other problems like their tune-ability, action height, and construction, they seem trickier to play overall, or at least to play well.
-Better performing models like the Fender, the AmazonBasics, and the Ibanez sounded great, but did have tougher strings as well as some fret buzz on the low strings, indicating the action is too low for the weight of the strings.
+Better performing models like the Fender, the AmazonBasics, and the Ibanez sounded great but had tougher strings and some fret buzz on the low strings, indicating the action is too low for the weight of the strings.
 The lowest scorers in this category tend to fall out of tune easily and have action so high that it hinders hand positions and can cause strings to be muted.